apwheele/Blog_Code/Quarto/BookExample/README.md

 Note the cache in the quarto config yaml!
 (Although you cannot use cache if you have inline code snippets, at least for python).

-For long projects, cacheing is necessary to speed up iterations to see how things look (although compiling Latex is still redone from scratch every time and takes forever, Epub is fast though).
+For long projects, cacheing is necessary to speed up iterations to see how things look (although compiling LaTeX is still redone from scratch every time and takes forever, Epub is fast though).

 ## Chapter Glpyhs